 Written Shan is known as လိၵ်ႈတႆး [lik táj], while spoken Shan is known as ၵႂၢမ်းတႆး [kwáːm táj] or ၽႃႇသႃႇတႆး [pʰàːsʰàː táj].
 Other names for Shan include: Burmese Shan, Great Thai, Sam, Sha, Shan Bama, Shan Gyi, Tai, Tai Long, Tai Luang, Tai Shan, Tai Yai, Tai-Lon and Thai Yai.

-The Shan script is used in Burma to write Shan, although few Shan speakers can read and write in the Shan script.
+The Shan script is used in Burma to write Shan, although few Shan speakers can read it.
+The Burmese / Myanmar script is also used.
 In China a script similar to Dehong Dai (Tai Le) is used.

 (Article 1 of the Universal Declaration of Human Rights)

 Ahom, Aiton, Bouyei, Isan, Kam, Khamti, (Tai) Khün, Lao, Lue, Northern Thai (Kam Mueang), Nùng, Shan, Sui, Tai Dam, Tai Dón, Tai Hongjin, Tai Laing, Tai Nuea, Tai Phake, Tai Ya, Thai, Thai Song, Yang Zhuang, Zhuang